AElfProject/aelf-command/README.md

   -h, --help                                               output usage information

 Commands:
-  call [contract-address|contract-name] [method] [params]  Call a read-only method on a contract. send [contract-address|contract-name] [method] [params]  Execute a method on a contract. get-blk-height                                           Get the current block height of specified chain get-chain-status                                         Get the current chain status get-blk-info [height|block-hash] [include-txs]           Get a block info get-tx-result [tx-hash]                                  Get a transaction result console                                                  Open a node REPL create [options] [save-to-file]                          Create a new account wallet                                                   Show wallet details which include private key, address, public key and mnemonic load [private-key|mnemonic] [save-to-file]               Load wallet from a private key or mnemonic proposal [organization] [expired-time]                   Send a proposal to an origination with a specific contract method deploy [category] [code-path]                            Deploy a smart contract config <flag> [key] [value]                              Get, set, delete or list aelf-command config event [tx-id]                                            Deserialize the result returned by executing a transaction dapp-server [options]                                    Start a dAPP SOCKET.IO server
+  call [contract-address|contract-name] [method] [params]     Call a read-only method on a contract. send [contract-address|contract-name] [method] [params]     Execute a method on a contract. get-blk-height                                              Get the current block height of specified chain get-chain-status                                            Get the current chain status get-blk-info [height|block-hash] [include-txs]              Get a block info get-tx-result [tx-id]                                       Get a transaction result console                                                     Open a node REPL create [options] [save-to-file]                             Create a new account wallet                                                      Show wallet details which include private key, address, public key and mnemonic load [private-key|mnemonic] [save-to-file]                  Load wallet from a private key or mnemonic proposal [proposal-contract] [organization] [expired-time]  Send a proposal to an origination with a specific contract method deploy [category] [code-path]                               Deprecated!
+Please use  `aelf-command send` , check details in aelf-command `README.md` config <flag> [key] [value]                                 Get, set, delete or list aelf-command config event [tx-id]                                               Deserialize the result returned by executing a transaction dapp-server [options]                                       Start a dAPP SOCKET.IO server
 ```

 in your terminal and get useful information.